How much will it cost to build a conservatory?

 As every home is different we operate on a design and quote basis, which means we don’t have set prices.
-If you would like to get a quote, please call our sales team on 0115 970 8077 or complete our design consultation booking form to arrange a free design appointment.
+If you would like to get a quote, please call our sales team on 0115 970 8077 or complete our quote consultation booking form to arrange a free design appointment.

 How long does it take to build a conservatory?

 There is no set time, as a number of factors influence the time it takes.
 But, on average, it takes between 4 and 5 weeks.
-If you would like to book a design appointment and receive a free no obligation quote and timeline guidance, give the design team a call on 0115 970 8077.
+If you would like to book a quote appointment and receive a free no obligation quote and timeline guidance, give the design team a call on 0115 970 8077.

 Can I use my new conservatory straight away?

 Yes, of course.
 As part of the great Stormclad service, we can offer you a complete package that includes decoration and a selection of flooring, including laminate, ceramic tiles and carpeting.
 We can also supply heaters, underfloor heating and air conditioning.

 Your Designer will be able to advise you on a whole host of options, that will enable you to enjoy your new conservatory straight away.

 Can I use my conservatory all year round, whatever the weather?

 Stormclad conservatories can be used all year round because they have insulated bases and cavity walls, as well as thermally efficient double-glazed units and glazed roofs.
 Like your home on the coldest of days, the sensible use of heating will also help.
 The technology built into our glass helps to reflect the sun’s heat in the summer too, keeping your conservatory comfortable all year round.

 At Stormclad, our full design and technical survey procedures mean that the whole build process is managed for you, including Planning Permissions and Building Regulations; so there's no need to worry.